-Ask yourself why you want a grad degree, and tell your supervisor why.
+Ask yourself why you want a graduate degree and share this with your supervisor

-You may or may not have the knowledge of academia and the job market to judge whether your reasons for wanting a graduate degree are "the right reasons."
-Your potential supervisor or other experienced academics can help you to put your motivation, character, and experience in the context of successful grad students.
+Your supervisor or other experienced academics can help you to put your motivation, character, and experience in the context of successful graduate students.
 Defining your motivation can help you and your supervisor to work together.

-- What differences can you articulate between your previous educational experience and the PhD?
+What differences can you articulate between your previous educational experience and the graduate degree?

-- Will a PhD help you to achieve their long-term goals?
+How will a graduate degree help you to achieve your long-term goals?

-You could also read the relevant parts of this Ministerial statement on quality assurance of degree education in Canada [pdf].
-It characterizes the major differences between the Bachelors, the Master’s, and the PhD, and could also be used as the basis for a discussion with your supervisor.
+You could also read the relevant parts of this Ministerial statement on quality assurance of degree education in Canada.
+It characterizes the major differences between the bachelor’s, the Master’s, and the PhD, and could also be used as the basis for a discussion with your supervisor.
 See also Discussing expectations and Skills and development.

 Is it the project that is so appealing?
-You might also need to consider whether you are motivated strongly enough to persist if your funding levels are low, and for how long.
+Are you motivated strongly enough to persist if your funding levels are low, and for how long?
 Although supervisors are almost always willing to be helpful, they cannot be or supply your only motivation.
 Most graduate students and postdoctoral fellows must learn to become more and more self-directed.

 Why undertake a doctorate?
 While there is no recent quantitative information on doctoral students' motivation to study at McGill, qualitative information provides some insights.
 Students often characterized the purpose for doing the degree as intrinsically meaningful – addressing personal intellectual interests or to advance in their chosen field.
 Less frequently were the reasons extrinsically or economically driven, for example, getting a job or having a better salary.
 For instance, this student applied to her PhD program mostly because she was attracted by an ongoing research project: